seriquynh/http-overview/README.md

 ## About

-This is the repository for my mini-seminar "HTTP Overview".
+This is the repository for a mini-seminar - "HTTP Overview".

 Slides are located at https://speakerdeck.com/xuanquynh/http-overview